Thing (assembly): Use in Germanic society

-The thing met at regular intervals, legislated, elected chieftains and kings, and judged according to the law, which was memorized and recited by the lawspeaker (judge).
+The thing met at regular intervals, legislated, elected chieftains and kings and judged according to the law, which was memorised and recited by the lawspeaker (judge).
 The thing's negotiations were presided over by the lawspeaker and the chieftain or the king.
-More and more scholarly discussions centre around the things being forerunners to democratic institutions as we know them today.
+Current scholarly discussions centre around the things being forerunners to democratic institutions that are known today.
 The Icelandic Althing is considered to be the oldest surviving parliament in the world, the Norwegian Gulating also dating back to 900–1300.
 While the things were not democratic assemblies in the modern sense of an elected body, they were built around ideas of neutrality and representation, effectively representing the interests of larger numbers of people.
 In Norway, the thing was a space where free men and elected officials met and discussed matters of collective interest, such as taxation.
 Though some scholars say that the things were dominated by the most influential members of the community, the heads of clans and wealthy families, other scholars describe how every free man could put forward his case for deliberation and share his opinions.
 History professor Torgrim Titlestad describes how Norway, with the thing sites, displayed an advanced political system over a thousand years ago, one that was characterized by high participation and democratic ideologies.
 These things also served as courts of law, and if one of the smaller things could not reach agreement, the matter at hand would be brought to one of the bigger things, which encompassed larger areas.
 The legislature of Norway is still known as the Storting (Big Thing) today.